kristianmandrup/bitbucket-auth/client/browser/Browser-client.md

 ## Status

-For now we have simply copied over the generic client as `src/generic`.

 The generic sample has then been converted into a class `BitbucketClient` in `src/bitbucket`.
 We then use webpack with babel to compile it to ES5 in `/dist` to:

 - `bitbucket-client.js`